Ikar700/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 File 100.
 A script that converts a number from base 10 to base 16

 File 101.
 A script that encodes and decodes text using the rot13 encryption.
 Assume ASCII

+File 102.
+A script that prints every other line from the input, starting with the first line